-Ally a new food allergy testing device is currently under development by Imogen Adams, a product design engineering graduate from Brunel University.
-The small pocket size device allows users to insert a small test strip to check whether a food contains an allergen.
+Ally, a new food allergy testing device, is currently under development by Imogen Adams, a product design engineering graduate from Brunel University.
+This small, pocket-sized device allows users to insert a small test strip to check whether a food contains an allergen.
+The innovation behind Ally is poised to revolutionize how individuals with food allergies manage their dietary restrictions.

-Watch the demonstration video below and see the first prototypes which have been created using a little Arduino programming and hardware.
-Recently Adams was awarded funding by the James Dyson Foundation to continue her work on Ally, and the device was displayed in an exhibit at London’s Design Museum.
+Watch the demonstration video below to see the first prototypes, which have been created using a little Arduino programming and hardware.
+Recently, Adams was awarded funding by the James Dyson Foundation to continue her work on Ally.
+The device was also displayed in an exhibit at London’s Design Museum, showcasing its potential to a broader audience.

 Follow the links below for more details.